colin-chang/ExceptionHandlerMiddleware/README.md

 ```

 ### OperationExceptionFilterAttribute
-we could use `OperationExceptionFilterAttribute` in a same way like `OperationExceptionFilter` to handle MVC framework exceptions.
+we could use `OperationExceptionFilterAttribute` in the same way as `OperationExceptionFilter` to handle MVC framework exceptions.
 Plus, it can also be used on Controllers and Actions as an Attribute which allows for more detailed control of exceptions.
 #### global
 ```csharp
 public void ConfigureServices(IServiceCollection services)